 How much does Inca Trail Cost?

-There are so many tour operators with reasonable prices when searching online; deciding which tour company you will travel with is always hard.
+When searching online, there are so many tour operators with reasonable prices that deciding which company to travel with is always difficult.

 Is the Inca Trail Hike Dangerous?